sitespeedio/sitespeed.io/docs/_posts/2019-03-30-sitespeed.io-8.9.md

 At the moment we are very liberate on categorising tools as surveillance and need your help to get it right.
 Do a PR to help us help by changing [https://github.com/sitespeedio/sitespeed.io/blob/master/lib/plugins/thirdparty/index.js#L34-L38](https://github.com/sitespeedio/sitespeed.io/blob/master/lib/plugins/thirdparty/index.js#L34-L38).

+The new categorisation happens automatically.
+But you should still use the `--firstParty` regex to categorise requests since it gives you the flexibility to choose what requests are first/third party.

-We also moved the 3rd party information from PageXray to the new tab and hopefully we can add more data there in the future, like download time spent per tool and CPU time.
+We also moved the 3rd part information from PageXray to the new tab and hopefully we can add more data there in the future, like download time spent per tool and CPU time.
 Would love your help there if you are a user and your web site have a lot of third parties.

 8.9.0 also contains a couple of bug fixes that you can read about in the [changelog](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md).